National Liberation Front (South Yemen): Independence

-On November 30, 1967 the Federation of South Arabia ceased to exist when the People's Republic of Southern Yemen was proclaimed.
-In 1967 Israel defeated Egypt in the Six-Day War thus obliging Egypt to evacuate its troops from Yemen.
+On 30 November 1967, the Federation of South Arabia ceased to exist when the People's Republic of Southern Yemen was proclaimed.
+In 1967, Israel defeated Egypt in the Six-Day War thus obliging Egypt to evacuate its troops from Yemen.
 FLOSY, now without any military support from its Egyptian ally, continued fighting the NLF.
 However FLOSY's fate was sealed when the NLF managed to persuade the Yemen's Federal army to join the fight against FLOSY.
 On November 7, 1967 FLOSY tried to attack a federal army base but the army defeated FLOSY with the NLF's help, inflicting heavy losses on FLOSY.
 After the defeat FLOSY´s fighting force disbanded although some cadres and leaders remained outside the country.
-Most of the opposing leaders reconciled by 1968, in the aftermath of a final royalist siege of San'a'.
+Most of the opposing leaders reconciled by 1968, in the aftermath of a final royalist siege of San'a'a.

 Left-wing shift

 Qahtan Muhammad al-Shaabi held the presidency until 22 June 1969, when a hard-line Marxist group from within his own NLF seized control.
 Salim Rubai Ali (Salmin) replaced al-Shaabi as country leader.
 After the civil war in 1970, Saudi Arabia recognized the Yemen Arab Republic and a ceasefire against remaining belligerents was put in place.
 The NLF changed the name of South Yemen on 1 December 1970 to the People's Democratic Republic of Yemen (PDRY).